 It’s easy to tell the difference between a Shinto shrine and a Buddhist temple, even from afar.
 Aside from the fact that Buddhist temples will usually have a Buddha in a place of honor, Shinto shrines tend to feature the color red and often have animal-themed statues guarding the gates.
 Buddhist temples have human-esque warrior figures, called Nio, that protect their gates.
 Two good examples of this are the Nio outside Shitennoji Temple in Osaka.

-Sake, or rice wine, may bring to mind nights spent wandering from bar to bar in Tokyo’s lively Shinjuku District.
-However, there are a host of meaningful traditions behind the science and art of sake.
+Sake, or rice wine, is one of the best things to buy in Japan.
+There are a host of meaningful traditions behind the science and art of sake.
 The country has been producing it since somewhere between 550 and 450 B.C.E., so it’s certainly a longstanding tradition.

 If you’re in the Kochi Prefecture, head to Nishioka Shuzoten, an over 200-year-old brewery where you can both taste and learn how to make sake—which is normally a closely guarded secret.

 You should also try sake in a more casual setting, like an izakaya.
 Izakayas are casual Japanese bars serving small snacks along with beer and sake.
 You’ll find plenty of them as you stroll the streets of Japan’s major cities.
 Kyoto’s Dotonbori district is an especially great place for an evening food-and-sake-tasting stroll.

 A geisha is a skilled performer, artisan, and hostess.
 These women are trained in traditional Japanese arts and performances and provide entertainment at social gatherings and formal functions.